HaniSource/components/guides/help.md

 ### Discord (coming soon)

-Join our Fluxtor Discord where the core team and contributors hang out.
+Join our Sheaf UI Discord where the core team and contributors hang out.
 Ask questions, share components, or just vibe with the Laravel UI dev crowd.

 ### GitHub Discussions

-Open a thread in [Fluxtor Discussions](https://github.com/orgs/fluxtorphp/discussions) for:
+Open a thread in [Sheaf UI Discussions](https://github.com/orgs/sheafui/discussions) for:

 * New component ideas and feedback
 * Complex implementation questions